inkblot/puppet-ipcalc/README.md

 ## Conventions

-This documentation refers to an IP address suffixed, with either a CIDR prefix length or a netmask, as an IP/CIDR.
+The functions in this module generally operate on strings that are constructed from an IP address and either a subnet mask or a prefix length.
+Throughout the documentation, strings in this format are refered to as an IP/CIDR.
+The suffix supplies information about the address's subnet context.
+The following are
+equivalent:

+* 198.51.100.5/24
+* 198.51.100.5/255.255.255.0

 ## Usage